lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A-Crash-Course-on-the-VIPER-Architecture.md

 The UseCase does not know where the data is coming from or where it is going to - that is the job of the EntityManager.

-An EntityManager receives data originating as JSON, XML, or some other external format from an external store and converts it to either structs or classes.
-I suggest that Entities should be classes, since you will probably want to mutate them over the course of many events.
+An EntityManager receives data originating as JSON, XML, or some other external format from an external store and converts it to structs.

 The EntityManager creates the Entity by converting data from an external form to a form that can be used directly by the UseCase.
 Entities should not contain Strings that are actually numbers and enums, or unconverted JSON dictionaries.
 For example: date Strings should be converted to Dates, URL Strings should be converted to URLs, number Strings should be converted to their specific number type and exclusive values should be converted to enums.